 Innovations in artificial intelligence (AI) over the past several years enable businesses to progress further along the CLM spectrum.
 The Forrester report shows that few of the traditional CLM vendors (24 percent) have AI functionality beyond analytics and change approvals.
 Still, many experts agree that the future will see AI playing a much bigger role.

-A recent Gartner report predicts that by 2024, AI-based contract management solutions will handle half of the contract review process.
+A recent Gartner report predicts that by 2024, technologies will replace almost 69% of the manager’s workload.
 This will lead to increased efficiencies and reduced costs for corporate legal departments.
 In fact, by 2023, 90 percent of multinational companies will have CLM solutions in place.

 This adoption and trust of intelligent CLM solutions require significant shifts in both thought and culture.
 Nevertheless, CLM solutions are empowering businesses, even across regulated industries, including:

 - Financial services

 - High tech